Dynamical incompatibilities in paced finger tapping experiments: Results

 \subsection{Parameter correlations and model overparameterization}

-The pairwise joint distributions of fitted parameter values (Figures S1 and S2 in Supplemental Material \cite{suppmat}) show that there are some correlations between them, especially among the linear parameters, suggesting that the model is overparameterized.
+The pairwise joint distributions of fitted parameter values (Figures S1 and S2 in Supplemental Material) show that there are some correlations between them, especially among the linear parameters, suggesting that the model is overparameterized.
 This behavior suggests that the results could be adequately explained by an even simpler version of the model where some of the linear parameters are expressed as a function of others, thus reducing the degrees of freedom.
 A slight correlation between linear and nonlinear parameters was also observed in some cases.

 For the joint fitting of PS and SC in pure context in particular, no correlation between parameters was observed.
 The absence of correlations implies that the model needs to use all parameters independently to reproduce the data, in contrast to the individual fittings within the same context (SC in pure context and PS in pure context).
 That is, the model capabilities are strained to their limits and, even in that case, the fitting has a low quality (large fitting loss function values).
 On the other hand, the nonlinear parameters ($\beta$ and $\delta$) do not show clear correlations with each other, which indicates that the nonlinear part is appropriately parameterized.

 A criticism could be raised that, if the model is overparameterized, then any correlation between parameters would prevent us from concluding about incompatibility.
-This is not true, as we show in section \ref{sec.criticism} in the Appendix.
+This is not true, as we show in the Supplemental Material.